 How To Get There

 The hike to the Kachina Tree Cave begins at the Boynton Canyon Trailhead.
-Feel free to map it from the link or follow the directions below.
+Sedona has recently implemented a free shuttle system, but it currently doesn’t service Boynton Canyon Trailhead.
+You’re able to drive yourself to this one!
+Feel free to map it from the link above or follow the directions below.
 You will want to arrive early on weekends and during peak seasons because it will get packed.

 The trailhead is a 17 minute drive from the heart of Sedona.
 Leaving from Sedona, you’ll get on 89A heading west, through West Sedona.
 Turn right on Dry Creek Road and follow it for a few miles.
 You’ll pass Devil’s Bridge Parking area, then soon after intersect with Boynton Pass / Long Canyon Road.

 If you turn left you’ll head down Boynton Pass, which is where you want to go.
 Follow this road for a couple more miles until it curves, and on the right hand side, right as it curves, you will turn right into the Boynton Canyon Trailhead parking lot!

 When To Hike The Kachina Tree Cave

 Spring and fall are the absolute best times to hike in Sedona!
 Typically you’ll experience cooler weather and peaceful mornings if you begin at sunrise.

 Winter is also a great season in Sedona, however I wouldn’t suggest hiking to the Kachina Tree with snow on the ground.
 If there isn’t any snow, I say go for it.
 But because there is no distinct trail leading to this cave and route finding is involved, it would be best to do it when you can see exactly where you are stepping.
 This area is littered with cacti and other desert vegetation we want to preserve.